-- 1. Meet 100% of future demands without adverse impact to existing users that are not mitigated. - Implement projects or programs that will provide a firm, verifiable, and sustainable supply of 50 to 100 thousand acre-feet per year (KAFY) for municipal, commercial or industrial demands by 2025. - 3.
-Ensure equitable and appropriate cost sharing among water users who would receive benefits from any proposed water management project. - 4.
-Protect surface water rights. - a.
+- Meet 100% of future demands without adverse impact to existing users that are not mitigated. - Implement projects or programs that will provide a firm, verifiable, and sustainable supply of 50 to 100 thousand acre-feet per year (KAFY) for municipal, commercial or industrial demands by 2025. - 3.
+Ensure equitable cost sharing among water users who would receive benefits from any proposed water management project. - 4.
+Protect appropriative surface water rights. - a.
 Optimize and sustain use of Colorado River entitlements through development of groundwater banking and storage projects. - b.
-Implement water conservation measures that demonstrate reasonable beneficial use of the available supplies and are consistent with established industry standards1, and state and federal requirements. - 5.
-Integrate resources management strategies that diversify the regional water supply portfolio through projects such as desalination of brackish groundwater or drain water, reclaimed waste water, and stormwater reuse; or through coordinated land use and water management policies.
-Promote economic development that is consistent with existing agreements on use and management of the Colorado River water supply and is consistent with County and Cities general plans and other local ordinances and regulations.
+Implement water conservation measures that demonstrate reasonable beneficial use of the available supplies and are consistent with established industry standards, and state and federal requirements. - 5.
+Integrate resources management strategies that diversify the regional water supply portfolio through projects such as desalination of brackish groundwater or drain water, reclaimed waste water, and stormwater reuse; or through a water exchange among users within the Imperial Region, with exclusion of the Ocotillo-Coyote Wells Groundwater

-1 Water conservation measures include Efficient Water Management Practices recognized by the Agricultural Water Conservation Council; and Demand Management Measures and Best Management Practices as defined by the California Urban Water Conservation Council; or those related actions defined by federal or state law.
+&lt;sup>1 Water conservation measures include Efficient Water Management Practices recognized by the Agricultural Water Conservation Council; and Demand Management Measures and Best Management Practices as defined by the California Urban Water Conservation Council; or those related actions defined by federal or state law.